Octavius-Dante/Arthelais/ex_4/Readme.md

 </br>

 2. **Server-Side JS** - All the JS code executes on server side.
 </br>Since we cannot have a browser running to execute JS code, we need framework to run it.
-Eg. NodeJS, XSJS
+Eg NodeJS, XSJS

 </br></br>